rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transferable, price stable and digitally capable.
 These requirements are derived from a recent report by the European Central Bank (ECB).
 In October 2020 the ECB published a report detailing a number of scenarios where a new digital euro could provide a benefit [@ReportDigitalEuro].
-Associated with these a number of requirements are provided:
+Associated with these, a number of requirements are provided:

 1. **Enhanced digital efficiency**